 You can’t de-clutter your entire house, find a perfect meal planning routine, and magically achieve family/work/life balance all in one day.
 Shocker, right?
 Simple living is a journey.
-As Tsh talks about in the new Upstream Field Guide, to make your life less complicated, you have to figure out who you are, what you value and then from that, you can craft the life you want.
+As Tsh talks about, to make your life less complicated, you have to figure out who you are, what you value, and then from that, you can craft the life you want.

 Maybe you don’t need that reminder, but I sure do.
 Every day, actually.
 It’s easy to get disappointed that I don’t have an efficient system for this, or I said yes to too many commitments again because I didn’t have my calendar organized.

 It’s easy to look at someone like… ahem, Tsh… and feel like her level of organization and “simplicity” is unattainable.
 But, another way to look at it is that she’s simply five years ahead of me on her own journey of creating a simple life.
 When I look at it this way, I can then get excited and motivated thinking about how much progress I will have made in the next five years if I continue making intentional choices to create and sustain the habits, routines, and systems that will contribute to the lifestyle I want.

 It helps me to think of it as going to college or taking any kind of class.
 I can’t take 20 classes in one semester.
 I can’t even take 10 classes in one semester.
 But, I can take three or four classes in one semester.
 I can take one bite at a time.